 Antidepressants, particularly serotonin antidepressants (SSRI’s and SNRI’s – see below), are the most common medications used to treat generalized anxiety, PTSD, obsessional anxiety and panic anxiety.

-They can be quite effective although, in our work with people with anxiety and mood symptoms we find there is a very large range of effective doses, with some people responding to tiny doses and others requiring doses well above the normal therapeutic range.
+They can be quite effective, although, in our work with people with anxiety and mood symptoms, we find there is a very large range of effective doses.
+Some people respond to tiny doses and others requiring doses well above the normal therapeutic range.

-Also, anxiety symptoms tend to gradually improve over an extended period of time.
+Also, anxiety symptoms treated with antidepressants tend to gradually improve over an extended period of time.
 For that reason, a trial of one of these medications can take months.

 For more information about antidepressants.